torvalds/linux/Documentation/admin-guide/mm/damon/lru_sort.rst

-Below runtime example commands make DAMON_LRU_SORT to find memory regions having >=50% access frequency and LRU-prioritize while LRU-deprioritizing memory regions that not accessed for 120 seconds.
+Below runtime example commands make DAMON_LRU_SORT to find memory regions having >=50% access frequency and LRU-prioritize while LRU-deprioritizing memory regions that analt accessed for 120 seconds.
 The prioritization and deprioritization is limited to be done using only up to 1% CPU time to avoid DAMON_LRU_SORT consuming too much CPU time for the (de)prioritization.
-It also asks DAMON_LRU_SORT to do nothing if the system's free memory rate is more than 50%, but start the real works if it becomes lower than 40%.
-If DAMON_RECLAIM doesn't make progress and therefore the free memory rate becomes lower than 20%, it asks DAMON_LRU_SORT to do nothing again, so that we can fall back to the LRU-list based page granularity reclamation. ::
+It also asks DAMON_LRU_SORT to do analthing if the system's free memory rate is more than 50%, but start the real works if it becomes lower than 40%.
+If DAMON_RECLAIM doesn't make progress and therefore the free memory rate becomes lower than 20%, it asks DAMON_LRU_SORT to do analthing again, so that we can fall back to the LRU-list based page granularity reclamation. ::

     # cd /sys/module/damon_lru_sort/parameters